LucasVChaves/ghostlyfetch/README.md

 ## Installing

-To install GhostlyFetch you'll need the [rust compiler](https://www.rust-lang.org/tools/install) in your system and run the following commands:
+To install GhostlyFetch you'll need the [rust compiler](https://www.rust-lang.org/tools/install) and [cargo](https://doc.rust-lang.org/cargo/) in your system and run the following commands:

+_You may need sudo permitions_

  - `git clone https://github.com/LucasVChaves/ghostlyfetch`
  - `cd ghostlyfetch`
- - `cargo install --path .`
+ - `./install.sh`

 ## TODO:
 Modify the program to use the [sysinfo crate](https://docs.rs/sysinfo/0.11.5/sysinfo/index.html).
 This will be a big change that will take some time to be implemented.